pricyspark/ArtifactSort-GI/README.md

 - How long is it going to take to improve my current artifacts?
 Is it even worth farming for this set anymore?
+- What artifact should I define with the Artifact Transmuter?
+If I do, how much resin am I saving on average?
+- Is this artifact worth reshaping its substats?
+Which artifact is most resin efficient to choose?
 - I need to get rid of some artifacts, but have no idea with is my "worst", especially considering multiple possible builds and targets at once.